-EFFECTIVE DATE: The bill to SB 392 would become effective when it becomes law.
+EFFECTIVE DATE: SB 392 would become effective when it becomes law.
 The modified charter renewal standards would apply to applications for the renewal of charters submitted on or after the effective date.
 The background checks for boards of directors would be required beginning with applications for initial charters received on or after the effective date.
-The increased cap on virtual charter school enrollment would apply beginning with the 2019-2020 school year.
+The changes to virtual charter school enrollment would apply beginning with the 2019-2020 school year.

-Kara McCraw and Drupti Chauhan, staff attorneys with the Legislative Analysis Division, substantially contributed to this summary.
+Brian Gwyn, Kara McCraw, and Drupti Chauhan, staff attorneys with the Legislative Analysis Division, substantially contributed to this summary.